anusii/podnotes/README.md

-When you have completed the setup of your platform, you are ready for the [PodNotes Getting Started](exercises/README.md) exercises where you can create a POD, make and share notes.
+When you have completed the setup of your platform, you are ready for the [PodNotes Getting Started](exercises/README.md) exercises where you can create a Pod, make and share notes.

 ### Extra setup for MacOS<a name="extra_for_macos"></a>